fgeorgatos/HPCBIOS/testing/docs/HPC_Baseline_Configuration.rst

-  HPC Baseline Configuration (BC) is an effort to define a common set of capabilities and functions so that users can work more productively and collaboratively when using the HPC resources at multiple computing centers within the HPCBIOS project context.
-This will be accomplished by defining and developing a common set of capabilities and functions so that users can focus energy on their research effort, as opposed to wrestling with center-specific policies and procedures.
+  HPC Baseline Configuration (BC) is an effort to define a common set of capabilities and functions so that users can work more productively and collaboratively when using the HPC resources at multiple computing sites within the HPCBIOS project context.
+This will be accomplished by defining and developing a common set of capabilities and functions so that users can focus energy on their research effort, as opposed to wrestling with site-specific policies and procedures.

   It is modeled after a similar effort taking place elsewhere among 6 HPC sites in the US and, in effect, it is an extension upon it: